Apteco/py-apteco/docs/source/getting_started.rst

     [9 rows x 19 columns]

-You can use a base selection to filter the records
+You can use a base selection to filter the records:

 .. code-block:: python